 The ACC Littleton Campus offers several options for your next event, including a multipurpose room, Waring Theatre, a lecture hall, classrooms, conference rooms, and computer labs—all with the latest technology.
 To learn more, visit the Littleton Campus Facility Rental page or contact facility [dot] rental [at] arapahoe [dot] edu or call 303.797.5877.

-There will be beautiful, state-of-the-art space available for rental when the ACC Sturm Collaboration Campus at Castle Rock opens in Fall 2019.
+Rent beautiful, state-of-the-art space at the ACC Sturm Collaboration Campus at Castle Rock.
 Call 303.660.3160 or email sturm [dot] rental [at] arapahoe [dot] edu to learn more about your future options.

 Additional Rental Information

 Use of College Buildings and Property

 Please also see BP 16-60 and SP 16-60.